ishaanbhimani0628/EE475_Team7/docs/n02_kickstarter.md

 ## Introducing: WaterBoy!
 Our proposed solution is WaterBoy, the animal hydration tracker.
 WaterBoy is a system that is able to track the amount of time each of your animals has spent drinking water each day.
 It consists of two devices, a collar that goes on each animal and a base station at the water trough through which you can sync the data for each animal to your phone via bluetooth.
-The data can then be viewed inside the WaterBoy app to quickly view your animal's drinking activity, including any abnormalities in their behavior.\
+The data can then be viewed inside the WaterBoy app to quickly view your animal's drinking activity, including any abnormalities in their behavior.
+The video [here](https://drive.google.com/file/d/1kDkgs9loUsWhVxI-bmLd2Ey3DoWfOpFU/view?usp=sharing) demonstrates WaterBoy in action!

 Below is an overview of the WaterBoy system:
 ![Proposed Design](PrototypeImages/waterboy_system.png)